Napo-100/readme-generator/README.md

    ## Description
-   Created with NodeJS with inquirer.
-Runs in terminal to guide user through creating a quality readme file for any project.
+   Created with NodeJs and inquirer.
+Runs in the terminal to guide user through creating a quality readme file for any project.

    ## Table of Contents
   * [Installation](#installation)